for use with the worksheets of Basic Tools 3 – B

-As you start, a few examples that point to areas of action or to specific actions in each of the six daily mission fields might help:
+As you start, a few examples that point to areas of action or to specific actions in each of the seven daily mission fields might help:

 Home—parenting, marriage, friendships